517: No Such Thing As Julius Caesar's Dad Jokes

 I didn't really, they're awesome.
 I really like them.

 Bufferfish are awesome.
-They're very so cool.
+Yeah, they're so cool.

 They're quite silly, I think.
 They're very silly.